gtully/jboss-amq-quickstarts/helloworld-jms/README.md

 3. Type the following command to compile the quickstart:

-        mvn clean package dependency:copy-dependencies -DincludeScope=runtime -DskipTests
+        mvn clean package

 4. Type the following command to execute the quickstart:

-        For Linux:   java -cp "target/classes/:target/dependency/*" org.jboss.amq.quickstarts.jms.HelloWorld
-        For Windows: java -cp "target\classes\;target\dependency*" org.jboss.amq.quickstarts.jms.HelloWorld
+        mvn exec:java

 Investigate the Console Output
 -------------------------

-If the Maven command is successful, with the default configuration you will see output similar to this:
+If the Maven command is successful, you will see output similar to this:
         Hello world!

 Investigate the destination statistics on the JBoss A-MQ console